This is Lenovo Group Limited SWOT analysis. For more information on how to do a SWOT analysis please refer to our article.

 |Industries served||Computer hardware and Electronics|

 |Revenue||$ 71.618 billion (2021)|

 |Main Competitors||Apple Inc., Samsung Electronics Co., Microsoft Corporation, Dell Inc., Hewlett-Packard Company, Sony Corporation, Fujitsu Limited and many others.|

-Lenovo is a $30 billion electronics company and the world’s second-largest PC vendor.
-It employs 30,000 people, operates in more than 60 countries and serves customers in more than 160 countries.
+Lenovo is one of the biggest PC vendors.
+It employs over 70,000 people, operates in more than 60 countries and serves customers in more than 160 countries.
 Lenovo has been the fastest growing major PC company for more than 3 years.
 You can find more information about the business in its official website or Wikipedia’s article.

 - Vertical integration.
 Lenovo’s strategy to vertically integrate has paid off.
 The business can keep costs low, keep up with the pace, control inventory and rely less on original equipment manufacturers (OEM).